Elise Stefanik: Political positions

 Stefanik was ranked by the Bipartisan Index as the 19th-most bipartisan House member during the first session of the 115th United States Congress in 2019.
 During the 117th United States Congress, she was ranked as the 100th-most bipartisan member.

 Stefanik was initially elected as a moderate conservative.
 During her House tenure, she has moved considerably towards the right.
 She aligned herself with President Donald Trump during his first term in office.

+Family and gender

 Abortion

 Stefanik opposes abortion, but says the Republican Party should be more understanding of other positions on the issue.
 She opposes taxpayer funding for abortion, and supports requiring that health insurance plans disclose whether they cover it.
 She joined her party in supporting H.R.
 36, the Pain-Capable Unborn Child Protection Act of 2017.
 She also supports legislation that would ban abortion after 15 weeks of pregnancy, with exceptions for rape, incest, or to protect the pregnant woman's life.